Skip to content

 • Smarties

 Nestlé also holds shares in the cosmetics brand L'Oreal and even sells pet food under the Gourmet and Felix brands.
-By googling, you will find many detailed graphics with an overview of all Nestlé brands.
+By googling, you will find many detailed charts with an overview of all Nestlé brands.

-Change your habits & boycott Nestlé
+Change habits & boycott Nestlé

-Nestlé's criticism is fully justified
+Nestlé criticism is perfectly justified

 The Nestlé criticism is completely justified due to such scandals and a boycott of the products is a logical, human reaction.
-I hope that this article has helped you to understand why Nestlé is criticized so much.
-And that the tips will help you to support the company less or not at all in future.
+I hope that this article helped you to understand why Nestlé is criticized so much.
+And that the tips will help you to support the company less or even not at all in the future.

 Stay clean,